Geffreyvanderbos/geffre/src/review/battle-ballads-tyr.md

 grade: 6
 ---

 While their peers are crossing swords—“Was this the band about werewolfs or war?”—Týr is off doing their own thing.
 And this time it's more straightforward.
 Raw, melodic and occasionally epic.
 It's the Hold the Heathen Hammer High Týr with orchestral hits.

-Now and then the vocal melodies and music clash.
-And the songwriting feels rushed.
-Yet, the recording has a high fun factor, and is on heavy rotation in our household.
+Now and then the vocal melodies and instruments clash.
+The songwriting feels rushed.
+Still, the recording has a high fun factor.
+And it is on heavy rotation in our household.

 Also, I am owner of number 260 out of 300 of their special edition vinyl.